 DID Controller

 As described in W3C, the DID Controller is an entity that has the capability to make changes to a DID document.
 A DID Controller is not a central registration authority, subjects can be identified by multiple DIDs issued by different DID Controllers.
 Initially the DID Controller is required to create an identity for itself.
-The process describe here is the same required for an external Subject DID Creation: the DID controller requires an issuance transaction TxID0’ (see note), locked to its own public key PKC0 and the “subject” public key PKCD.
+The process describe here is the same required for an external Subject DID Creation: the DID controller requires an issuance transaction Tx0’, locked to its own public key PKC0 and the “subject” public key PKCD.
 In this case, the subject is the controller itself.
-TxID0’ becomes the DID of the Controller.
+The transaction ID of Tx0’, TxID0’ becomes the DID of the Controller.
 To generate the subsequent transaction that will contain the Controllers DID Document, the controller will sign the transaction using two public keys: PKCD and PKC0, both of which belong to the Controller.
-TxID1’ input is the output spent by TxID0’.
-See section 2.2.
+Tx1’ input spends the output of Tx0’.

 When requested by the subject, the DID Controller issues a new DID by creating and broadcasting two blockchain transactions: an Issuance and DID Document transaction.
-The issuance transaction: TxID0 is created by the DID Controller and provisioned (funded) by the funding service (PKFund)*.
-UTXO of TxID0 should provide enough funds to cover the mining fee for this and the next transaction. <TxID0> becomes the DID of the Subject.
-The DID Document is contained in the subsequent transaction TxID1, linked to the issuance transaction TxID0 by spending its output.
-TxID1 has a single output; that contains a payload with the DID Document and the minimal required funding Satoshi.
+The issuance transaction, Tx0 is created by the DID Controller and provisioned (funded) by controller.
+UTXO of Tx0 should provide enough funds to cover the mining fee for the next transaction.
+The transaction ID of Tx0, TxID0 becomes the DID of the Subject.
+The DID Document is contained in the subsequent transaction Tx1, linked to the issuance transaction Tx0 by spending its output.
+Tx1 has a single output; that contains a payload with the DID Document and the minimal required funding to cover the mining fee pf the next transaction.

-The Controller's responsibilities as defined by W3C sects will be published to the public data registry on-chain, which is created and maintained by the Controller.
-The data registry will always be presented on the blockchain.

-*NOTE: (PKFund) As a specific implementation example this funding transaction could be provided by a crypto funding service that plays no other role in the process.

 DID Resolver

 As described by the W3C, the DID resolver will resolve the DID to a DID Document.
-To read the DID Document, the DID resolver will search for the corresponding TxID in the ledger.
+To read the DID Document, the DID resolver will search for the corresponding transactions in the ledger.

+The DID contains the transaction ID of the issuance transaction, Tx0.
+The transaction spending its output, Tx1, contains the first version of the DID Document.
+The most recent DID document is the document contained in the last transaction in the chain, Txn, of which UTXO is not spent.

+The DID document versionId is the transaction ID of the transaction containing it.

-The DID contains the transaction ID TxID0 and a link through output spending to TxID1 containing the DID Document.
+The DID document versionTime is the timestamp of the blockchain block containing the transaction containing the DID it.